Skip to main content

 The Illinois Department of Financial and Professional Regulation (IDFPR) requires all roofing contractors to:

-This bond protects Illinois property owners from roofing contractor fraud, incomplete work, code violations, or failure to honor warranties.
-The Roofing Industry Licensing Act applies to all contractors performing roofing work in Illinois.
+This bond protects Illinois property owners from roofing contractor fraud, incomplete work, code violations, or failure to honor warranties under the Roofing Industry Licensing Act.

 Municipal-Level: Local Contractor Licenses